srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ## Installing Load Balancer

-To get access to the nodes deployed by clabernetes from outside of the k8s cluster we will install need a load balancer.
-Any load balancer will do, we will use up [kube-vip](https://kube-vip.io/) in this quickstart.
+To get access to the nodes deployed by clabernetes from outside of the k8s cluster we need a load balancer.
+Any load balancer will do, we will use [kube-vip](https://kube-vip.io/) in this quickstart.
 Moreover, if no external access to the nodes is required, load balancer installation can be skipped altogether.

 Following [kube-vip + kind](https://kube-vip.io/docs/usage/kind/) installation instructions we execute the following commands: